Kyriosity/read-write/README+/software/QA/README+/code-quality.md

 ## Afterword.
 Still mediocre code &nbsp;&mdash;&nbsp; Why<samp>⁉️</samp>

-Apart from environments where seeds of good code won't bloom<sup>:wilted_flower:</sup> or shall not be planted<sup>:desert:</sup>, **motivated smart teams may not reach high quality in very good conditions with enough resources and freedoms.**
+Apart from environments where seeds of good code won't bloom<sup>:wilted_flower:</sup> or shall not be planted<sup>:desert:</sup>, **Motivated smart teams may not reach high quality in very good conditions with enough resources and freedoms.**

 Besides _classical_ over-creativity and procrastination, the trivial reasons could be:

-+ overweight of formal processes at the expense of design and communication,
++ gross of formal processes at the expense of design and communication,
 + "egocentrism": low feedback (code review, pair programming, coaching) and reluctance to learn (especially from critique),
 + canceled/postponed iterations/refactoring/cleaning,
 + hesitation in using and contributing to shared code (from team/enterprise foundations up to open source)